ERC725Alliance/erc725.js/README.md

 $ npm run build-publish
 ```

-Will build the package and then publish it to `npm`.
+Will build and then publish the package to npm.